-West Coast Environmental Law Association is respected and trusted across British Columbia as BC’s legal champion for the environment.
+West Coast Environmental Law Research Foundation is respected and trusted across British Columbia as BC’s legal champion for the environment.

 We do not accept government grants so that we can advocate on behalf of British Columbians for effective environmental policies and laws and not be bound by government interests.